kallekekale/SoftwareDesignProj/DesignDocument.md

 #### Nandan

-- Implemented the base for the frontend frontend.
+- Implemented the base for the frontend.
 - Documented self-assesment, changes to original plan, extra work, component responsibilities, internal structure, functions of components and design decisions.